l4d/perf_boost/README.md

 *Note: Remove the -lv (low violence) launch command if being used.*
 *Note: Changing resolutions resets parts of the cfg and requires a restart.*
+*Note: It's recommended that you use the 'High Performance' power plan in Windows.*

 Version Guide
 ------------------